johnwilfred/musings/content/_index.md

 title: 🌱 Musings
 ---

+> Not sure when it started.<BR>
+> This constant thrush to emerge <BR>
+> It felt theto push through the seed to emerge as the seedling

+---

 Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features

 1. Extremely fast full-text search by pressing `Ctrl` + `k`